 They get some things right—and, thanks to intense lobbying by Big Food, they drop the ball on some issues.
 What does it mean for your health?
 Here’s a quick cheat sheet on what the new official dietary guidelines from the USDA and the US Department of Health and Human Services say—and what they should have said…

 • Sugar.
 This is a big change—and a win.
 For the first time, our national health authorities are urging Americans to limit sugar to no more than 10% of daily calories.
 Believe it or not, there’s never been a specific limit before, but the evidence for the health dangers of a high-sugar diet was just too overwhelming.
-In a 2,000-calorie diet, 10% is 200 calories—the equivalent of about 12½ teaspoons of sugar.
+In a 2,000-calorie diet, 10% is 200 calories—and even that is equivalent to about 12½ teaspoons of sugar!
 Yet we average 20 teaspoons a day—and some people take in much more.
 To start cutting back, see Bottom Line’s You Can Break the Sugar Habit.

 • Cholesterol.
 It’s gone from the guidelines!
 Based on scientific evidence that’s been mounting for decades, dietary cholesterol (as opposed to blood cholesterol) just isn’t something we need to worry about anymore.
 (Eggs, anyone?)